VS16: Vehicle Cooperative Maneuvers

 | 002 | The system shall send maneuver intent information to nearby vehicles and send execution status until the maneuver is completed. | 01 | The Connected Vehicle needs to be able to coordinate a lane change/merge with other vehicles. |

-| 003 | The system shall respond to maneuver intent information with an indication of acceptance or rejection, as appropriate to the situation. | 01 | The Connected Vehicle needs to be able to coordinate a lane change/merge with other vehicles. |
+| 003 | The system shall provide information supporting cooperative driving to nearby vehicles. | 01 | The Connected Vehicle needs to be able to coordinate a lane change/merge with other vehicles. |

 | 004 | The system shall exchange maneuver intent information with nearby vehicles. | 01 | The Connected Vehicle needs to be able to coordinate a lane change/merge with other vehicles. |